positron-solutions/dslide/README.md

 -   Slide actions may further own child slides

+<a id="org47b01ea"></a>

 ### Life Cycles

 Owning an object also means out-living it.
 This is important to understanding the sequence of events.
-The methods used for the lifecycle are part of dslide's [Stateful Sequence](#org4b9b862).
+The methods used for the lifecycle are part of dslide's [Stateful Sequence](#org6eaa6cf).
 Every lifecyle starts with `dslide-begin` or `dslide-end` (depending on whether we go forward or backward) and ends with `dslide-final`.

 The state of the slide out-lives the state of its slide action.
 The slide action out-lives both child slides and section actions.
 Child slides and section actions life cycles may overlap.